-I actually didn’t happen upon another of Mimby’s street art works until this year.
-A cosy three years later.
-But as soon as I spied it I knew it had to be one of hers.
+I actually didn’t happen upon another one of Mimby’s street art murals for many years.
+In fact it wasn’t until three years later.
+But as soon as I spied one I knew it had to be hers.

-Those colours, that face, the positive energy exuding from the work.
-What a signature she has to be recognisable so many years later and so instantaneously.
-Rather than me being a genius I thought it much more likely that Mimby Jones Robinson possesses a style like no other.
+Those vibrant colours, that face and the positive energy exuding from the work.
+What a signature!
+Instantly recognizable.
+Mimby Jones Robinson possesses a style like no other.

-I wondered if I could track-her-down to ask her about her work and motivations.
-Turns out I could and I did.
-Please see below a study of Mimby’s work – in her own words.
+I wondered if I could track-her-down somehow to ask her about her work and motivations.
+And it turns out I could and I did.
+So please see below a feature on Mimby’s work and motivations ~ in her own words.

 You have a unique and very colourful style with your murals.
 What was your inspiration for this style of art?